 In addition to side effects caused by our product candidates, the conditioning, administration process or related procedures, which we evaluate from time to time as part of our process improvement and optimization efforts, also can cause adverse side effects.
 A gene therapy patient is generally administered one or more myeloablative drugs to remove stem cells from the bone marrow to create sufficient space in the bone marrow for the modified gene-corrected stem cells to engraft and produce their progeny.
-This procedure causes adverse side effects and transiently compromises the patient's immune system, known as neutropenia, and ability to form blood clots, known as thrombocytopenia.
+This procedure causes side effects and can transiently compromise the patient's immune system, known as neutropenia, and reduce blood clotting, known as thrombocytopenia.

 In 2019 we began transitioning, in connection with our Company-sponsored clinical trials, towards a new conditioning regimen for our product candidates utilizing busulfan as the myeloablative conditioning agent instead of the melphalan that we previously used.
-The use of this conditioning regimen is designed to utilize a precision dosing program, TCI, to achieve a balance between the removal of a sufficient amount of bone marrow cells from a patient against potential risks such as toxicity or graft failure.
-While we believe that the conditioning regimen could be performed during a limited hospital stay, we cannot guarantee that the conditioning will not require a lengthier hospitalization.
+The use of this conditioning regimen is designed to utilize a precision dosing program called Target Concentration Intervention, or TCI, to achieve a balance between the removal of a sufficient amount of bone marrow cells from a patient against potential risks such as toxicity or graft failure.
+In addition, we are evaluating the potential future use of alternative conditioning agents in lieu of the current busulfan TCI conditioning regimen.
+For example, we have entered into collaboration agreements with Jasper Therapeutics and Magenta Therapeutics and are currently evaluating the potential use of their respective monoclonal antibody conditioning agents.
+We are also evaluating the potential use of additional agents to tailor the conditioning regimen for certain disease indications.
+However, there can be no assurances these alternative conditioning regimens will be implemented or would be successful if implemented.
 Our conditioning regimens may not be successful or may nevertheless result in adverse side effects.
-For example, in each of our ongoing clinical trials several adverse events, including suppression of neutrophils and platelet counts following the conditioning process, were observed.
-While such adverse events in connection with conditioning is expected, if in the future any such adverse events caused by the conditioning process or related procedures continue at unacceptable rates or degrees of severity, the FDA or other foreign regulatory authorities could order us to cease development of, or deny approval of, our product candidates for any or all targeted indications.
+For example, in each of our ongoing clinical trials several adverse events, including suppression of neutrophils and platelet counts following the conditioning process, have been observed.
+While such adverse events in connection with conditioning are expected, if in the future any such adverse events caused by the conditioning process or related procedures continue at unacceptable rates or degrees of severity, the FDA or other foreign regulatory authorities could order us to cease development of, or deny approval of, our product candidates for any or all targeted indications.
 There have been cases of therapy-related myelodysplastic syndrome, a type of blood disorder that is a potential precursor to acute myeloid leukemia, in patients with preexisting cancer where busulfan treatment was posited to be a contributing factor to this secondary malignancy.
-Although we are investigating a plan to potentially implement molecular cytogenetic screening as an additional risk reduction measure, there can be no guarantees that these procedures will be implemented in a timely manner or would be successful if implemented.
-Even if we are able to demonstrate that adverse events are not product-related, such occurrences could adversely affect patient
+Although in the future we may potentially implement molecular cytogenetic screening as an additional risk reduction measure, there can be no guarantees that these procedures will be implemented in a timely manner or would be successful if implemented.
+Even if we are able to demonstrat